Economic-and-Financial-Data-Discovery/imfdatapy/README.md

 ## License

-`imfdatapy` was created by Irina Klein and Sou-Cheng T. Choi, Illinois Institute of Technology.
+`imfdatapy` was created by Sou-Cheng T. Choi and Irina Klein, Illinois Institute of Technology.
 It is licensed under the terms of the Apache License, v2.0.

 ## Credits